Teradata/python-driver/README.md

 ### Limitations

 * The UTF8 session character set is always used.
 The `charset` connection parameter is not supported.
-* No support yet for data encryption that is governed by central administration.
-To enable data encryption, you must specify a `true` value for the `encryptdata` connection parameter.
 * Laddered Concurrent Connect is not supported yet.
 * No support yet for Recoverable Network Protocol and Redrive.
 * Monitor partition support is not available yet.